-School Admissions
+1.1 School Admissions

-No pupil will be refused admission to school on the basis of his or her special educational need.
+No pupil will be refused admission to school on the basis of their special educational need.
 In line with the Equality Act 2010 we will not discriminate against disabled children in respect of admissions for a reason related to their disability.
 We will use our best endeavours to provide effective educational provision.

-Aims and Objectives
+2. Aims and Objectives